danieag/D365-Agent-Home/README.md

 # D365 Contact Center Agent Home

 Say hello to the new Contact Center agent homepage!
-A modern, intuitive workspace that brings all your essential tools together in one place.
+A fresh, modern alternative to the legacy Dynamics 365 view.
+This updated design brings together beautiful UI, clear information hierarchy, and powerful productivity tools.
+Agents can easily track active cases, view their tasks, respond faster with quick-action buttons, and monitor team status at a glance.
+It’s a smarter, cleaner, more intuitive workspace built for today’s Contact Center needs.

 ## What You'll Find on Your Homepage